Skip to content

 The following steps are for vSphere client version 7.0.3.00500.

-After downloading and verifying the most recent NodeZero-####.ova file from the downloads section above, follow these steps to import and launch the NodeZero host virtual machine.
+After downloading and verifying the most recent NodeZero-####.ova file, follow these steps to import and launch the NodeZero host virtual machine.

-6. Select the compute resources you’ll be using.
+5. Select compute resources for the VM.
 Click Next.

-7. Verify the import settings are correct and that the signature is from Horizon3.
+6. Verify the import settings and ensure the signature is from Horizon3.ai.
 Click Next.

-After downloading and verifying the most recent NodeZero-####.ova file from the downloads section above, follow these steps to import and launch the NodeZero host virtual machine.
+After downloading and verifying the most recent NodeZero-####.ova file, follow these steps to import and launch the NodeZero host virtual machine.

 2. Click on Tools, then Import.